 A general feature to keep in mind is that, since there are many different choices for lattice actions, all of which lead to the same continuum theory, a crucial test is that results for any given quantity are consistent.
 In many cases, different lattice calculations are completely independent and often have very different systematic errors.
-Thus final agreement, if found, is a highly non-trivial check, just as it is for different experimental measurements.
+Thus, final agreement, if found, is a highly non-trivial check, just as it is for different experimental measurements.

-The number, variety and precision of the calculations has progressed to the point that an international "Flavour Lattice Averaging Group" (FLAG) has been formed.
-The main aims of FLAG include collecting all lattice results of relevance for a variety of phenomenologically interesting quantities and providing averages of those results which pass appropriate quality criteria.
+The number, variety and precision of the calculations has progressed to the point that an international collaboration, FLAG, has been formed, which aims to collect all lattice results of relevance for a variety of phenomenologically interesting quantities and provide averages of those results that pass appropriate quality criteria.
 The averages attempt to account for possible correlations between results (which can arise, for example, if they use common gauge configurations).
-The quantities considered are those we discuss in this section, with the exception of the hadron spectrum.
-The most recent FLAG review is from 2019 [53] (see also an older edition, Ref.
-[165]).
+The quantities considered are those we discuss in this section, with the exception of the hadron spectrum, as well as the intermediate scale-setting quantities discussed earlier.
+The most recent FLAG review is from 2021 [85] (see also older editions, Refs.
+[60, 188]).
 The interested reader can consult this review for very extensive discussions of the details of the calculations and of the sources of systematic errors.